 2. Do your own Search Engine Optimisation (SEO)

 SEO is easier than you think.
 It’s all about creating content on your website which focuses on the search terms that you want people to type into Google to find you.
-For example, we’re selling card machines so we’ll write content which brings in search terms like card machine, point of sale, speed point, card terminal hiring etc. Your content must appear in your headings, links, paragraphs, page titles and images.
-If you’re a hairdresser for example, unfortunately the market is much more saturated so you’ll need to focus on ranking for specialised services like hair treatments and make your content location specific e.g. Brazilian blowout Somerset West.
+For example, we’re selling card machines so we’ll write content that brings in search terms like card machine, point of sale, PrintPOS, card terminal hiring etc. Your content must appear in your headings, links, paragraphs, page titles and images.
+If you’re a hairdresser for example, unfortunately, the market is much more saturated so you’ll need to focus on ranking for specialised services like hair treatments and make your content location specific e.g. Brazilian blowout Somerset West.
 Then, when people search for you, you’re guaranteed to get leads that are 100% interested in what you have to offer.
-Don’ expect results instantly, Google needs time to crawl the internet and there is quite a bit more to SEO of course but this basic trick should get you a little higher in Google within 2 weeks.
+Don’t expect results instantly, Google needs time to crawl the internet and there is quite a bit more to SEO of course but this basic trick should get you a little higher in Google within 2 weeks.
 It’s therefore important to check where you ranked before the changes and then check again two weeks later so that you can develop on this continuously until you reach page one.

 3. Attend Expos / Markets / Festivals etc

 Did you know that we are the preferred supplier of card payments at expos since 2004 and that we work alongside almost 500 events per year?
-Speak to us about our unique offering for exhibitors and renting a card machine for your next event or switch to us for all your card terminal requirements i.e. expos and online transacting.
+Speak to us about our unique offering for exhibitors and rent a card machine for your next event or switch to us for all your card terminal requirements i.e. expos and online transacting.